ala-jaidi/python_test_solol/README.md

 ## Limitations
 * If floor color is white, then it will difficult to segment the paper.
-* Feet should not go out of the paper.
-Currently A4 size printer paper has ben chosen as reference.
-To fit all sizes, A1 paper can be taken as reference.
+* Feet should not go out of the reference object.
+With `--reference a4` a sheet of A4 paper is assumed.
+When using a credit card (`--reference credit_card`), ensure it is fully visible.
 * If there is no closed curv after edge detection, its difficult to find bounding box.
 Only closed curv is considered as a contour.
 And bounding box is generated on top of that.
 As it can be seen in the below image, bounding box is not generated on feet but only on the paper.
 <p align="center">
   <img src="./images/wrongcnt.png" width=70% height=70% >